Geometry of ecological coexistence and niche differentiation: Methods and Results

 \subsection{Model}

-To illustrate our ideas, we initially focus on MacArthur's Consumer Resource Model (MCRM) \cite{macarthur1970species, macarthur1969species, chesson1990macarthur}.
-In section \ref{sec:other-models}, we show how this analysis can be extended to variants of the Consumer Resource Model (CRMs) including those analyzed by Tilman \cite{tilman2020resource}, CRMs with alternative resource dynamics \cite{cui2019effect}, and CRMs with non-linear growth rates.
+To illustrate our ideas, we initially focus on MacArthur's consumer resource model (MCRM) \cite{macarthur1970species, macarthur1969species, chesson1990macarthur}.
+In Sec.~\ref{sec:other-models}, we show how this analysis can be extended to variants of the consumer resource model (CRMs) including those analyzed by Tilman \cite{tilman2020resource}, CRMs with alternative resource dynamics \cite{cui2019effect}, and CRMs with nonlinear growth rates.

 The MCRM consists of $S$ species (also called consumers) with abundances $N_i$ ($i=1,\ldots, S$) that can consume $M$ resources with abundances $R_\alpha$ ($\alpha=1,\ldots, M$).
 Species grow by consuming resources and die at a per-capita rate $m_i$.
 Alternatively, $m_i$ can be interpreted as the minimum amount of energy that must be extracted from resources in order for species $i$ to survive.
 Resources also have different ``qualities'' $w_\alpha$ reflecting how much they contribute to growth.
 The preference of species $i$ for a resource $\alpha$ is encoded in the matrix of consumption preferences $c_{i \alpha}$.
 In the absence of consumers, each resource is described by logistic growth with carrying capacity $K_\alpha$.
 In the presence of consumers, resources are depleted at a rate proportional to their consumption.